StadGent/fractal_styleguide_gent-base/components/31-molecules/accordion/README.md

 By default, the accordion will initiate automatically and hide or show the content according to the aria-expanded attribute.
+If the hash in the URL contains a matching ID, this element will also be expanded.

 For instance: